Is CBD Oil in New York legal?

 One word of warning, however.
 Consuming cannabis oils which contain THC puts the user at risk of failing a drug test or a roadside sobriety test and could result in loss of employment, suspension of driver’s licenses, hefty fines, and possibly even jail time.

-Where To Legally Purchase CBD Oil in New York State
+Where To Legally Purchase CBD Oil in New York

 Under New York State’s medical marijuana program, the state may license up to five organizations to cultivate and sell medical marijuana.
 Each licensed organization may operate up to four dispensaries in the state.
 As mentioned, dispensaries may only sell medical marijuana to patients or caregivers who hold a valid registry ID card.

 Although the rules are much more liberal for hemp products, because the FDA is still a little antsy about it, you still can’t walk into 7 Eleven, CVS, or Walmart and pick up a bottle.
 That may change very soon.
 Maybe even by the time you read this article.
 [UPDATE: On March 21, 2019, CVS announced plans to sell CBD in 800 stores in states where it is legal.]

 However, there are quite a few local shops in the State of New York that sell CBD oil.
 Furthermore, regardless of state rules against the production of CBD vape oils and edibles, many shops in the state of New York sell these products as well, along with the standard CBD oil drops and capsules.
 This is true especially in the larger cities such as New York City, Buffalo, Rochester, Yonkers, and Syracuse.
 Since the production of CBD vape oils and edibles are prohibited in the state, those products are likely to be imported from other states where their production is currently legal.